 Data Records/Nodes

-BathymetryCoverage and is defined as a two-dimensional array of nodes containing bathymetric data.
+The data contained within an S-102 file consists of a single data type.
+This data is the BathymetryCoverage and is defined as a two-dimensional array of nodes containing bathymetric data.
 Each of the nodes within this array contains two data values (depth and uncertainty).
 Both values are stored as a 4-byte floating point.
 The total size of each node will therefore be 8 bytes.

 File Estimates